 - Loss or theft of an unprotected smartphone

 - Clicking on suspicious links or visiting suspicious websites

-Insurance can help you with the costs associated with a breach and you can shop for cyber liability insurance for your small business online here.
+Insurance can help you with the costs associated with a breach and you can shop for smartphones cyber liability insurance online here.
 But you can also take some practical, commonsense steps to help you avoid smartphone data breaches:

 1. Use a PIN/key-lock code

 Amazingly, 54% of smartphone users in the US don’t have password security on their devices.
 That’s an invitation to data theft if your phone is stolen.
 In addition, set a SIM card lock as well to prevent a thief from simply removing the card and accessing your data in another device.

 2. Secure your data